srsimonson/jquery-salary-calculator/INSTRUCTIONS.md

     - append this to the to DOM.
     - If the total monthly cost exceeds $20,000,
-        - a red background color to the total monthly cost.
-- Create a delete button that removes an employee from the DOM.
+        - a red background color to the total monthly cost. x Create a delete button that removes an employee from the DOM.
 - For Base mode, it does **not** need to remove that Employee's salary from the reported total.

 ### Files Provided
 No files have been provided.
 Fork and clone this repository or create a new GitHub repository to get started.
 Make sure to commit regularly!